Europe celebrates New Year amid heightened security

-People across Europe are welcoming 2024 against a backdrop of heightened security concerns.
+People across Europe welcomed 2024 against a backdrop of heightened security concerns.

 Ongoing wars in Ukraine and Gaza, and tensions in parts of the world, have affected this year's New Year's Eve celebrations in a myriad of ways.